orta/rebase/_posts/2015-12-04-spheres-of-influence.md

 I feel like the CocoaPods App is probably going to be my last major project at CocoaPods.
 I have a lot to maintain, so I'm not going anywhere, but having Apple in the space definitely makes it easier to start work on the projects I've been [talking](https://twitter.com/orta/status/634060944528814081) about doing for the last year or two.

-There's still a lot of really interesting community work to do in the Cocoa community, but maybe it's better to recognise that it's not a singular community anymore.
-It's going to be a weird transition from Cocoa community to Swift community.
+There's still a lot of really interesting work to do in the Cocoa community, but maybe it's better to recognise that it's not a singular community anymore.
+It's going to be a weird transition from "Cocoa community" to "Swift community" + "Cocoa communuty".

 I've been feeling the tension from it the last year.
 It's why I started talking about everyone raising the bar on [being nice](https://twitter.com/lascorbe/status/608757355845570560).

 In my fifth year of Artsy, I expect to be doubling the mobile team.
 I want to get more people into a position where they feel like how Ash talks about in his post on [Building His Career](https://ashfurrow.com/blog/building-my-career/).
 I want to program even less.
 I want the mobile team to have exponentially more users on their apps.

-I want my free time to have even more of an impact on the world than they do now.
+I want my free time to have even more of an impact on the world than it does now.
 To do that, I need to stop new work on developer tools.
 There are other non-trivial projects that I should devote my time to.